 Not your usual yoga retreat.
 A life transforming experience in the remote Indian Himalayas, this experience is for those who have a calling for deep dive into the lap of mother nature, a desire for immersive practice, and a wish for life long connections and memories.
 This yoga retreat is meant to capture the essence of true spiritual sadhana or practice within the rich culture of the Garhwal Himalayas.
 Participants will have the unique opportunity to serve at our mindful and holistic primary school.
 Unlike boutique yoga retreats which are disconnected from the local culture they are placed in, ours is meant to inspire simplicity, respect for others and environment and humility.
 Feel a part of true Himalayan culture and homes.
 Through the experiences of dozens of participants we can easily say that these retreats make a big impact – They are meant to give respect to the origins of Yoga and the transformative power of the Himalayas.

 We are a mindful community nestled in the Indian Himalayas in Garhwal region, Uttarakhand.
 We live, meditate, farm, trek, make music and run a school together.
-Our school is situated in the Shri Bhuveneshwari Mahila Ashram (SBMA) campus, a well known local Garhwali NGO that has been running since the 1970s to provide a safe haven for women and children and support the livelihoods of the local people.
+Our school is situated in the Shri Bhuveneshwari Mahila Ashram (SBMA) campus, a well known local Garhwali NGO that was started by Swami Manmathan in the 1970s to provide a safe haven for women and children and to improve the livelihoods of the local villagers.

 APV School is a model school and teacher training center dedicated to providing a holistic, mindful and inclusive education to the children of Uttarakhand for the last 17 years.